AthanorLabs/atomic-swap/docs/stagenet.md

 # Joining the Stagenet/Sepolia network

-Swaps can be performed on the Sepolia (Ethereum testnet) together with the Monero Stagenet networks.
+Swaps can be performed on the Sepolia (Ethereum testnet) together with the Monero Stagenet network.
 This document describes how to do stagenet swaps.

 > Note: stagenet and mainnet swaps currently takes around 20 minutes due to the 2-minute block time and required 10 confirmations before funds can be spent.